-VADOC Operating Procedure 730.2 states in part that; "In institutions, within 14 days of completion of the Classification Assessment, the QMHP Psychology Associate will notify those inmates offenders, identified as HRSA or HRSV, of the availability for a follow-up meeting with a mental health practitioner and inform the inmate offender of available relevant treatment and programming.
-Notification will be documented on the Prison Rape Elimination Act (PREA) QMHP Psychology Associate Follow-Up."
+VADOC Operating Procedure 730.2 states in part that; "In institutions, within 14 days of completion of the Classification Assessment, the Psychology Associate will notify those inmates, identified as High-Risk Sexual Aggressor (HRSA) or High-Risk Sexual Victim (HRSV), of the availability for a follow-up meeting with a mental health practitioner and inform the inmate of available relevant treatment and programming.
+Notification will be documented on the Prison Rape Elimination Act (PREA) Psychology Associate Follow-Up."

-When conducting the interview with the staff member who is responsible for risk screening, she stated that if an inmate reports perpetrating prior sexual abuse during the risk screening process, a 14-day follow-up meeting with mental health would occur.
-The facility reported that no inmate currently incarcerated at the facility had disclosed perpetrating prior sexual abuse during the screening process during this audit period.
-Therefore, no follow-up meeting with medical or mental health staff was needed.
+When conducting the interview with the staff member who is responsible for risk screening, he stated that if an inmate reports perpetrating prior sexual abuse during the risk screening process, a 14-day follow-up meeting with mental health would occur.
+The facility reported 100 inmates disclosed perpetrating prior sexual abuse during the screening process during this audit period.
+This facility provides the Sexual Inmate Residential Treatment program for inmates that are incarcerated due to being convicted of sexual crimes.
+The facility provided seven risk screening forms identifying perpetrating prior sexual abuse.
+The Auditor was able to observe where the inmates had reported and were referred to mental health for their 14-day follow-up meeting.

-The evidence collected for this provision shows that the agency has procedures in place to ensure that inmates that have perpetrated sexual abuse are offered a follow-up meeting with mental health professionals within 14 days of intake.
+The evidence collected for this provision shows that the agency has procedures in place to ensure that inmates that have perpetrated sexual abuse are offered a followup meeting with mental health professionals within 14 days of intake.
 Therefore, through written policy, document review, and interviews conducted, the facility has demonstrated that it does meet this provision.

-VADOC Operating Procedure 425.4 states in part that; "Any information related to sexual victimization or abusiveness that occurred in an institutional setting will be strictly limited to medical and mental health practitioners and other staff, as necessary, to make appropriate housing and bed assignments, or as otherwise required by Federal, State, or local law.
+VADOC Operating Procedure 425.4 states in part that; "Any information related to an inmate's sexual victimization or abusiveness that occurred in an institutional setting will be strictly limited to health care practitioners and other staff, as necessary, to make appropriate housing and bed assignments, or as otherwise required by Federal, State, or local law."
 In addition, VADOC Operating Procedure 730.2 states in part that; "Any information related to sexual victimization or abusiveness that occurred in an institutional setting will be strictly limited to medical and mental health practitioners and other staff, as necessary, to inform treatment plans and security and management decisions, including housing, bed, work, education, and program assignments, or as otherwise required by Federal, State, or local law."